-|A Patent is a monopolistic protection granted to the applicant for an invention that has novelty and industrial use.
+A Patent in India is monopolistic protection granted to the applicant for an invention that has novelty and industrial use.

 A Patent in India is an exclusive right granted for an invention, which is a product or a process that provides, in general, a new way of doing something, or offers a new technical solution to a problem.
-A patent provides protection for the invention to the owner of the patent.
-The protection is granted for a limited period, generally 20 years.

 An application for Patent in India for an invention may be filed by any of the following persons either alone or jointly with any other person:

 - Legal representative of deceased true and first inventor or his/her assignee